AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. (Optional) Select **Root Asset**.

-1. (Optional) In the `Select Root Element` window, select the plus buttons to drill down to the root asset in the AF database hierarchy, select a root asset, then select **Select**. <!-- AF 11/15/21 UGH!
+1. (Optional) In the `Select Root Element` window, select the plus buttons to drill down to the root asset in the AF database hierarchy, select a root asset, then choose **Select**. <!-- AF 11/15/21 UGH!
 I hate "select **Select**".
 Makes me want to use click. -->

 1. (Optional) In the **Element Name** field, enter search criteria to filter by part or all of an AF element name.